-Thrown and handbuilt work in Stoneware, Porcelain and Raku.
-Alison's ceramics are inspired by the Sussex landscape and a response to Japanese Tradition
+Thrown and hand-built work in stoneware, porcelain and Raku.
+Inspired by Sussex landscapes, and a response to Japanese traditions.

-Park in Compton Square between the Coach and Horse's Pub and Compton Village shop.
-At the beginning of School Lane, there will be signs to guide you to venue.
+Park in Compton Square between the Coach and Horse's Pub and Compton Village tearoom.
+Follow the Open Studio sign directing down a winding path to the back.

-2 School Lane, Compton, West Sussex PO18 9EZ
+Lighthouse Studio, 2 School Lane, Compton, PO18 9EZ